-Parsons et al. (1989) and Green et al. (2008)
+Parsons et al. (1989)

 If you are interested in staff management, I would be remiss if I did not encourage you to read everything you can get your hands on that has been published by Denny Reid, Marsha Parsons, and Carolyn Green; both their staff management publications and their clinical publications.
 I have been amazed over the years at the consistently high quality, innovative things they have done.